seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 mind is far more picturesque than them.
 Based on this conclusion, he repeats the same advice as before.

-At first sight the *sutta*, when it refers to a picture, seems to be speaking about the man who drew it.
+At first sight the sutta, when it refers to a picture, seems to be speaking about the man who drew it.
 But there is something deeper than that.
 When the Buddha says that the picture called *caraṇa* is also something thought out by the mind, he is not simply stating the fact that the artist drew it after